 Despite freezing temperatures throughout the state, Michigan Department of Natural Resources conservation officers urge ice-goers to use extreme hen on or near the ice and know what to do if you or someone you’re with breaks through the ice.
 For those snowmobiling on lake ice, the risk is exceptionally great this year.
-There has not yet been enough cold days for those snowmobiling on lakes to risk taking their sleds out without being asured of ice conditions.
+There have not yet been enough cold days for those snowmobiling on lakes to risk taking their sleds out without being asured of ice conditions.
 For details on this story follow it on Thumbwind.
 DNR Reports 6 Michigan Snowmobilers Go Through Ice in Last 11 Days

 Michigan Snowmobiling & Drowning Incidents In 2021